 Start by setting clear goals.
 Then look at how these will translate into your larger business objectives.
 Knowing objectives can help you identify potential problems in your current customer journey and decide on the future state of the journey that you want to shoot for.

 Get the whole team together for a brainstorming session, and make sure you have a good communication platform that connects your whole team.
-The RingCentral app, for example, has not only messaging and video conferencing, but also a phone system that can connect remote and global teams.
+The RingCentral app, for example, has not only messaging and conference call services, but also a phone system that can connect remote and global teams.
 With video conferencing capabilities, this is the perfect option for your objectives brainstorming session.

 2. Understand the customer lifecycle